 - addiction and recovery concepts

 - critical perspectives.

-Ramez has more than fifteen years’ experience working in the alcohol and other drug (AOD) sector in Melbourne.
-In addition to his work in AOD research, Ramez has a background in community development, harm reduction and community health working across a range of clinical and non-clinical settings.
+Ramez holds a Bachelor of Arts (Honours) from Victoria University and conducted his honours research at the Burnet Institute Centre for Population Health in 2012.
+Ramez has more than fifteen years’ experience working in the alcohol and other drug sector in Melbourne and in addition to his experience in alcohol and other drug research, he has a background in community development, harm reduction and community health working across a range of clinical and non-clinical settings.

 You can contact Ramez at [email protected]